Biden makes last-minute push for agenda before heading overseas - 1330 & 95.5 WFIN

 Asked directly whether her caucus is ready for a vote, Jayapal said, “We have had a position of needing to see the legislative text and voting on both bills and we’ll see where people are,” before heading into a huddle with the group threatening to vote “no” on the infrastructure bill until a deal is made on the larger package.

-The White House said he would give the nation an update on his domestic agenda before his international trip in a speech from the White House East Room at 11:30 a.m., saying he is “delivering” on his promises to rebuild the middle class.
+The White House teased his remarks on the domestic agenda ahead his international trip, saying he is “delivering” on his promises to rebuild the middle class.

 “After hearing input from all sides and negotiating in good faith with Senators Manchin and Sinema, Congressional Leadership, and a broad swath of Members of Congress, President Biden is announcing a framework for the Build Back Better Act,” said a White House statement that notably did not say he had an agreement.